-- The following link will take you to the PALS Request form.
+- The following link will take you to the PALS Class Request Form

-- Once submitted, a “Thank you” for you submission appears on your screen.
+- Once form is submitted, a “Thank you” for your submission checkmark will appear on your screen

-- You are registered for the class/date unless you receive notification that date is unavailable.
+- You will be registered for the class unless you receive notification that it is unavailable.

-- Two weeks (14 days) prior to event the online portion will be assigned in Children’s University, at that time email notification of assigned time to attend Hands-on will be sent
+- Two weeks (14 days) prior to event, the online portion will be assigned in Children’s University, at that time an email notification will be sent.

-- Online portion must be completed prior to attending assigned hands on session
+- Complete online portion prior to attending class/hands on session.

-- Print Certificate of Completion and bring to hands on session or email to email@example.com. (snapshot, pdf or scan)
+- Print Certificate of Completion and bring to class/hands on session or email to email@example.com (snapshot, .pdf or scan)